Software-Improvement-Group/sigridci/docs/workflows/architect.md

 <img src="../images/ea-workflows.png" width="700" />

 Following the progress of objectives generally can be done on the Overview pages for either Portfolio level (see our portfolio pages, [e.g. the portfolio overview page](../capabilities/portfolio-overview.md)) or system level ([see our system-level overview page](../capabilities/system-overview.md)).
 The overview pages offer the widest view, where typically you would be looking for the "anomalies" in systems that appear "out of place" in the portfolio.

+In terms of system security, one of the non-functionals that bear importance in most development, see [our system security page](../capabilities/system-security.md) and [our Open Source Health page)](../capabilities/system-open-source-health.md).